Model-Based Reinforcement Learning under Random Observation Delays: Delay-Aware Model-Based RL

 \subsection{Incorporating into RL}

 \definecolor{changes}{HTML}{1273db}

 We present a general training procedure for incorporating belief inference into MBRL under delayed observations.
-This framework, outlined in Algorithm~\ref{alg:framework}, can be applied to any algorithm employing RSSM style world model.
+This framework, outlined in Algorithm~\ref{alg:framework}, can be applied to any algorithm employing an RSSM-style world model.
 Modifications to the standard pipeline are highlighted in blue.
-The key idea is to train the world model on complete, ordered trajectories as in undelayed settings, while training the policy on belief states inferred from partially observed sequences using \eqdotref{eq:belief_update}.
+The key idea is to train the world model on complete, ordered trajectories as in undelayed settings, while training the policy on belief states inferred from partially observed sequences using \eqdotref{eq:phi_approx}.

-During inference the agent maintains a time‑stamped buffer that stores observations that may arrive with delay.
-At every step $t$ the buffer is updated to contain only those observations whose indices belong to indices $\inbetweenindices_t$ indicating which observations have been received at time $t$.
-Therefore, the length of buffer can grow by maximum delay $D$, however, in practice one could set this maximum delay to some pre-defined constant that trades-off inference memory with performance.
-The latent dynamics hidden state is advanced to $\kappa_t$, the most recent time for which the observation sequence is complete.
-Starting from this latent state, the agent computes the current belief with the buffer and \eqdotref{eq:belief_update}.
-The agent then selects an action from the policy defined on the belief space $\pi(\,\cdot\mid\phi_t)$.
+During inference, the agent maintains a timestamped buffer of observations that may be needed for belief recomputation, when earlier observations eventually arrive.
+Let $\kappa_t$ be the earliest time of an observation unreceived by time $t$.
+Then $\phi_{\tau, t}$ for all $\tau < \kappa_t$ already uses all observations, and will thus never need recomputation. $\hat{o}_t \coloneqq{} [\tilde{o}_{\le t}]_{\kappa_t}^t$ is therefore a sufficient buffer for future recomputation.
+Importantly, $t - \kappa_t < d_{\kappa_t} \le D$, so this buffer has at most $D$ observations.
+In practice, one could set this maximum delay to some pre-defined constant that trades-off inference memory with performance.